List of EastEnders characters introduced in 2024: Harry Mitchell

-Harrison "Harry" Mitchell, played by Elijah Holloway, first appears in episode 6931, originally broadcast on 26 June 2024.
+Harry Mitchell, played by Elijah Holloway, first appears in episode 6931, originally broadcast on 26 June 2024.
 The character and Holloway's casting details were announced on 6 June 2024.
 Harry is created alongside his father, Teddy Mitchell (Roland Manookian), and brother, Barney Mitchell (Lewis Bridgeman), as an extension of the well-established Mitchell family.
 The character is introduced as the nephew of established character Billy Mitchell (Perry Fenwick), who did not know about the extended family's existence.
 Chris Clenshaw, the show's executive producer, was excited for the arrival of the extended Mitchell family and teased that they would develop a rivalry with Phil Mitchell (Steve McFadden).

 Holloway characterised Harry as a charming and temperamental person who cannot "resist trouble, or the ladies".
 He thought that Harry would "shake things up in typical Mitchell style".
 Holloway felt privileged to join the soap and was excited to portray a member of the Mitchell family.
 Producers romantically paired Harry with established character Penny Branning (Kitty Castledine) in his early scenes.
 Chloe Timms from Inside Soap reported that "chemistry sizzles" between the pair upon Harry's arrival.